-This update breaks down crude oil price volatility explained using technical structure, macro drivers, and volatility cycles ,not predictions.
+This update explains crude oil price volatility using technical structure, participation dynamics, and macro drivers, rather than predictions.

 What Is Happening in the Oil Market Today?